 Existing customers, prospective clients, local businesses (has the focus changed?)

-Does more emphasis need to be placed on SEO, Social Media?
+Does more emphasis need to be placed on SEO, Social Media, PPC Advertising, Content Creation etc.?

 Refer to any data, transactions, feedback or past experience you may have.